robinhood/faust/docs/playbooks/leaderelection.rst

 Leader Timer
 ------------

-Let us now define the :class:`~@App.timer` that want to run only on the leader.
+Now define a :class:`~@App.timer` with the ``on_leader`` flag enabled so it only executes on the leader.

-This ``timer`` will periodically send out a random greeting to be printed on one of the workers in the cluster.
+The ``timer`` will periodically send out a random greeting, to be printed by one of the workers in the cluster.

+Create the leader timer:

 .. sourcecode:: python